-By the mid-90s Jake Burton, who today is 61 years old, was the King of the Mountains and, in 1998, snowboarding debuted in the Winter Olympics.
+By the mid-90s Jake Burton was the King of the Mountains and, in 1998, snowboarding debuted in the Winter Olympics.

 The resorts that frowned on the new sport back in the 80s, gave way to embracing boarders as the future, attracting a younger contingent to the mountains and increasing numbers through the ski pass barriers.
 Even the ski elitist Aspen reversed its blanket ban on snowboarding in 2001.

 Fast forward 25 years from 1990 and what's happened to snowboarding?
 And the supercool active sports generation?
 Some have cooled significantly with families and limited finances making expensive mountain holidays a luxury of the past, active life reduced to walking the labrador to the pub.
 Masters of Suburbia.
 Some have crossed to the 'dark' side, skiing, especially as freeride ski design now imitates boards with rocker and width to create float on powder more like snowboarding.
 And, also let's face it, skiing is so much easier than boarding for getting around the resort especially when accompanying a brood of young kids and/or you're over 40 and packing an extra 10 kilos.